lighttransport/francine/README.md

 Mallie can be obtained from [here](https://github.com/lighttransport/mallie).

-chaos option is percentile that each instance (currently only worker instance) randomly fail (inspired by Netflix's Chaos Monkey).
+chaos is percentile that each worker instance randomly fails.
+It is inspired by Netflix's Chaos Monkey.

 ### Test locally